NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 download_aop_files(dpID,site,year,match_string='.pdf',check_size=False)
 ```

+    Download size: 11.29 MB
+    downloading 2018_GUAN_1_L3_discrete_lidar_processing.pdf to ./data
+    downloading 2018_GUAN_1_V01_LMS_QAQC.pdf to ./data

 Please take a look at these pdfs on your own time!

+#### Download and Plot Shapefile Boundaries

+There are summary shape files provided along with the lidar data for each site.
+These summary files end with `merged_tiles.shp/.shx`, so we can key off that string to download only the full boundary shape file.
+You could also download all of the individual `.shp` files for each data tile (L3 data is provided in 1km x 1km tiles), by using the match string `.shp`, or similarly all the `.kml` files, if you wanted to pull the data boundaries into Google Earth and explore more interactively.

-Next we'll download the merged_tiles shapefiles (you need to download both extensions .shp and .shx):
+We'll download the merged_tiles shapefiles (you need to download both extensions .shp and .shx):

 ```python